supload/technical-whitepaper/technical-whitepaper.md

 Completely decentralizing the backend to Supload will give any developer the ability to create apps and website front ends to our content.
 They are free to monetize any way they see fit.

 This will ensure the long term survival of our blockchain and company.
-Giving developers access to our backend is giving them access to an already built and thriving social network.
-No longer having to worry about building a product, then bootstrapping the first users and building a community.
+Giving developers access to our backend is giving them access to an already built and thriving social network, no longer having to worry about building a product, then bootstrapping the first users and building a community.
 They are free to focus on the interface to our content only.
 This is effectively, crowdsourcing user interfaces.

 ### 5.1 Crowdsourcing user interfaces

 Completely opening up the Supload backend will allow rapid experimentation of interfaces by developers.
 Websites and apps that would normally be our competitor, now strengthen our product.

 Free to rapidly explore new ideas, we will never be able to predict what developers around the world will come up with.
-Maybe it's new monetization strategies around having users solve hashes in their web browsers to mine cryptocurrencies.
+Maybe it is new monetization strategies around having users solve hashes in their web browsers to mine cryptocurrencies.
 Or a new way to interact with a touchscreen interface that no one has thought of.
-Developers will be able to iterate rapidly.
+Regardless, developers will be able to iterate rapidly.

 ![Image of decentralized infrastructure](https://i.supload.com/r1xZ28olob.png)